johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 - cdnjs - another great CDN with lots of externally hosted javascript and css resources: [link](https://cdnjs.com/)
 - The Mozilla Developer Network's documentation for Cascading Style Sheets (CSS) : [link](https://developer.mozilla.org/en-US/docs/Web/CSS)

 ## Section: Overview of the Go Language

 ### A note about the terminal on Windows: Git Bash
+- Powershell can also do it all, if you don't want another tool basically doing the same

 ### Variables & Functions
 ### Pointers
 ### Types and Structs